The Dataset Viewer has been disabled on this dataset.

 Source

-Original data comes from GTEx.
-However, we used processed data files from the Enformer paper located here.
-Sequence data originates from the GRCh38 genome assembly.
+Original data used to generate labels for histone marks and DNase profiles comes from the ENCODE and Roadmap Epigenomics project.
+We used processed data files from the Deep Sea paper to build this dataset.
+Sequence data originates from the GRCh37/hg19 genome assembly.

 Data Processing